onap/policy-clamp/docs/user-guide.rst

 |clamp-deploy-params|

-Once deployed on DCAE the status Closed loop status goes to ACTIVE, it can then be Undeployed/Stopped or even Updated (this is to push new policies on policy engine)
+Once deployed on DCAE the status Control loop status goes to ACTIVE, it can then be Undeployed/Stopped or even Updated (this is to push new policies on policy engine)

 |clamp-undeploy|